gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    The rest of the *topol.top* file contains the system name (*Na2SO4 solution*), and a list of the residues.
-It is important that the order of the molecules in the topology file (here *SO4* first, *Na* second, and *SOL* (for H2O molecules) last) matches the order of the *conf.gro* file.
+    The rest of the *topol.top* file contains the system name (*Na2SO4 solution*), and the list of the residues.
+Here there is 6 SO\ :sub:`4`\ :sup:`2-` ions,
+    12 Na\ :sup:`+` ions,
+    and 701 water molecules.
+It is crucial that the order and number of residues in the topology file match the order of the *conf.gro* file.
+If you open the *conf.gro* file, you can see that indeed the first 30 lines beyond to the 6 SO\ :sub:`4`\ :sup:`2-` residues, the next 12 lines to the 12 Na\ :sup:`+` residues, and that the remaining lines concern the water molecules.

 ..  container:: justify

-    Create a folder named 'ff/' next to the conf.gro and the topol.top files, and copy
+    Create a folder named *ff/* next to the *conf.gro* and the *topol.top* files, and copy
     |forcefield.itp|, |h2o.itp|, |na.itp|, and |so4.itp|
     in it.
 These four files contain information about the atoms (names, masses, changes, Lennard-Jones